J1gsaww/J1gsaww/README.md

 <p align="center">😳 My full name is Dhammawat Siribunchawan.
 I graduated from the Faculty of Information and Communications Technology of Mahidol University, specializing in Database Management and Intelligence Systems 😳 </p>

 <p align="center"> 😎
- I'm looking for my first data science job and spending my time studying the data science field while I explore for a position
+ Currently, I'm working at Humanica as a "People Digital Associate Consultant"
 </p>

 <h2 align="left">👩‍💻About me</h2>
 <p align="left">
-<br> - 🌐 Let's get in touch with me via jigsaw.dmw.siri@gmail.com
+<br> - 🌐 Let's get in touch with me via dhammawat.siri@gmail.com
 <br> - 😁 Feel Free to explore my repositories
 <br> - 😗 I am confident in my ability to be a project manager due to my experience, having served as a PM for numerous college projects, President of Mahidol Student Asoociation since 1st June 2022 until 1st June 2024
 <br> - 😔 Actually, I spend most of the time for Student Association of Mahidol University as a president role until 30th of June,